apache/airflow-site/landing-pages/site/content/en/use-cases/etl_analytics.md

 </br>
 </br>

-## Airflow features for ETL/ELT analytics pipelines
+## Airflow features for ETL/ELT pipelines

 </br>

+Airflow has several key features that make it a great option for ETL/ELT:

 - **[Datasets](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/datasets.html)**: In Airflow you can schedule your DAGs in a data-driven way, based on updates to Datasets from any other task in your Airflow instance.
 - **[Object Storage](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/objectstorage.html)**: The Airflow Object Storage is an abstraction over the [Path API](https://docs.python.org/3/library/pathlib.html) that simplifies interaction with object storage systems such as Amazon S3, Google Cloud Storage, and Azure Blob Storage.